Scrap Molding Signs

 I used Gorilla Wood Glue and my nail gun to attach the small 1x shelf onto the scrap molding.

 I mentioned I had two pieces of scrap molding in my stash.
-They are totally different, but equally pretty.
-I used DecoArt Chalky Finish Paint to paint both of the scrap molding pieces.
+They are different but equally pretty.
+I used DecoArt Chalky Finish Paint to paint both scrap molding pieces.

-I painted the key racks white… but as I was painting them and holding them upside down—it hit me.
-They would make the perfect shelf sitter signs.
+I painted the key racks white… but it hit me as I was painting them and holding them upside down.
+They would make the perfect shelf-sitter signs.
 After painting them white, I used a cheap chip brush to apply my favorite smoked glaze to get the perfect color!
 (I guess I was having so much fun I forgot to take pictures)

 Project ideas and a video of “how to glaze painted furniture and more”